kevsmith/baberl/README.markdown

 # About

-Baberl is an interface to the iconv library.
+Baberl is a collection of features to make working with character sets and language easier.
+Right now, Baberl provides two main features:

+* Character set conversions via iconv
+* Fairly robust pluralization support for pluralization of English nouns

 # Usage